soutzis/EXT2-Filesystem-Reader/README(copyright).md

 # ext2-filesystem-reader
 java program that reads an ext2-filesystem image

+#IF YOU'D LIKE TO SUGGEST AN IMPROVEMENT OR A BUG-FIX, PLEASE EMAIL ME.

 This is the work of 'Petros Soutzis' and is protected by the 'Copyright Law' (©).

 This was a course assignment for Lancaster University, Computer Science undergrad. degree.